Ghiftee/bookstore/README.md

 - Created a new React App using CRA.
 - Install react-redux.
 - Structure application to use ducks pattern.
-- Add Reacr-router and set routes and links for app's navigation.
+- Add React-router and set routes and links for app's navigation.
 - To get started with CRA, see more information below:

 #### Getting Started with Create React App